Practical Documentary Filmmaking Foundation

 Interviewing subjects can be a daunting task and technique and style changes from film to film.
 Understanding your subject, style and intention is key to how you approach an interview.
 In this class we will look at:

-• Research and interview preparation
+• Researching and interview preparation

-• Earning your interviewee’s trust
+• Earning your interviewees trust.

 • Open and closed questions